<img alt="" src="https://secure.perk0mean.com/184386.png" style="display:none;">

 CCM_Clinical Trials_Stability Budget

-• Consumer healthcare products (e.g. skin care, functional food)
+• Consumer healthcare products (e.g., skin care, functional foods)

-• Medical devices including (bio)pharmaceuticals (e.g. Coated stents, coated hip joint)
+• Medical devices, including (bio)pharmaceuticals (e.g., coated stents)

-• Blood and Blood Products (e.g. Fresh blood, blood plasma)
+• Blood and blood products (e.g., fresh blood, plasma)

 Are Investigational Medicinal Products (IMP’s) More Sensitive to Temperature?